hamdihismail/tip-calculator-app/README.md

   - [Continued development](#continued-development)
 - [Author](#author)

 ## Overview

 This is a tip calculator app. simply enter the total bill amount, number of people splitting the bill, then select the tip percentage or select custom to enter your own percentage.
 This app will display the tip amount per person and the total amount due per person including tip.

-### The challenge

-Users should be able to:

-- View the optimal layout for the app depending on their device's screen size
-- See hover states for all interactive elements on the page
-- Calculate the correct tip and total cost of the bill per person

 ### Screenshot